Emperor Mu of Jin: Under Empress Dowager Chu's regency

 Due to Emperor Mu's young age, his mother Empress Dowager Chu became the ruling authority at court and served as regent, although she largely followed the advice of He Chong and Sima Yu the Prince of Kuaiji, who served as co-prime ministers.
-(Sima Yu took that position after Empress Dowager Chu's father, Chu Pou (褚裒), declined) After He Chong's death in 346, his role was taken by Cai Mo.
+(Note: Sima Yu took that position after Empress Dowager Chu's father, Chu Pou (褚裒), declined.)
+After He Chong's death in 346, his role was taken by Cai Mo.

 In 345, after Yu Yi, who had served as the commander of military forces in the western provinces (roughly covering modern Hubei, Hunan, Guizhou, and Yunnan), died, the ambitious general Huan Wen (an uncle of Emperor Mu by marriage, having married his aunt Sima Xingnan (司馬興男) the Princess Nankang) was put in charge of those provinces.
 In late 346, Huan, despite a lack of approval from the central government, started a campaign to conquer Cheng-Han, a rival state that possessed modern Sichuan and Chongqing.
 In 347, Cheng-Han fell to him, allowing Jin to control all of southern China.
 From this point, however, Huan became effectively independent in his decision-making over the western provinces.
 Sima Yu, in apprehension that Huan intended to take over the empire entirely, invited the renowned official Yin Hao to join him and Cai as a high-level official as well, intending to use Yin to counter Huan.

 In 349, with rival Later Zhao in a state of disarray following the death of its emperor Shi Hu and the subsequent internecine warfare between his sons and his adopted grandson Shi Min, many of Later Zhao's southern provinces switched their allegiance to Jin, and Huan prepared a northern excursion.
 Instead, the imperial government, under Sima Yu and Yin, sent Emperor Mu's grandfather Chu Pou.
 Chu, however, withdrew after some initial failures, and the campaign resulted in the death of many civilians who were intending to defect to Jin.
-(He died in distress soon thereafter) Minor campaigns carried out by the general Sima Xun were also largely unsuccessful.
+(Note: Chu Pou died in distress soon thereafter, in January 350.)
+Minor campaigns carried out by the general Sima Xun were also largely unsuccessful.

 In 350, Yin himself prepared a campaign north, but failed to immediately carry out that campaign; instead, he seized even more power after accusing Cai, by repeatedly declining an honor conferred on him, was being disrespectful to the emperor, and reducing Cai to commoner status.
 Meanwhile, Huan became impatient after his requests were being rebuffed by Sima Yu and Yin and, around the new year 352, Huan mobilized his troops and gestured as if he were about to attack the capital Jiankang.
 Yin was shocked, and initially considered either resigning or send the imperial banner of peace (Zouyu Fan, 騶虞幡) to order Huan to stop.
 After advice from Wang Biaozhi (王彪之), however, he instead asked Sima Yu to write a carefully worded letter to Huan, persuading Huan to stop.